IMPORT TARIFFS - LATEST NEWS & UPDATES

 2. Continuous: It covers as many imports as you need shipped into the United States over a 12-month period.

-Another distinction between these two bonds has to do with choosing your port of entry.
+Another distinction between these two bonds has to do with the shipment’s port of entry.
 With a single entry bond, you must designate a single U.S. port of entry ahead of time, and you can’t make a change once the paperwork has been filed.

 On the other hand, a continuous bond allows you to import your goods through any U.S. port of entry during the 12-months during which it is valid.